BenjaminTuckerInstitute/Liberty/1/1/liberty.md

 ## No Substitutes for the Ghosts.

-The wise 'Boston Herald" thinks that Mr. Robert Ingersoll has little to offer in place of the Christian consolation which he assails, and that all sensible people have long ago abandoned the preposterous doctrines he is still laughing at.
+The wise "Boston Herald" thinks that Mr. Robert Ingersoll has little to offer in place of the Christian consolation which he assails, and that all sensible people have long ago abandoned the preposterous doctrines he is still laughing at.
 Thus we have two counts against the great infidel orator.
 Consider each of them.

 1\.
 "Nothing to offer."